 Doing this will help everyone prepare better and be productive during the interview.
 As soon as these are clear, you’re ready to pen your best recruiting email template for this stage!

-2- Second paragraph + Call to action: You can choose a date that is the best for your team, or give a few options for the candidate to choose.
+- Second paragraph + Call to action: You can choose a date that is the best for your team or give a few options for the candidate to choose.

-3- Third paragraph: Offer a clear agenda to keep you on track and to-the-point.
+- Third paragraph: Offer a clear agenda to keep you on track and to the point.
 This will give the candidate a good idea of what to expect and help them prepare better.

-4- Fourth paragraph: Provide the location of your office, how to get there and who to ask for when they arrive.
+- Fourth paragraph: Provide your office’s location, how to get there and who to ask for when they arrive.
 Make sure they have a contact number, just in case!

 Rejection after interview emails

-2- Second paragraph + Call to action: You can keep this part the same as the rejection email after phone screening.
-Or you can insert a brief feedback for the candidate, since they have invested quite a lot of time and effort in your company at this point.
+- Second paragraph + Call to action: You can keep this part the same as the rejection email after phone screening.
+Or you can insert brief feedback for the candidate since they have invested quite a lot of time and effort in your company at this point.
 If you can, also disclose the ratio of interviewed candidates to selected candidates.
 There is a big difference between being one of the five interviewed and being one of the twenty interviewed.

-2- Second paragraph: Get right to the point about the job offer.
+- Second paragraph: Get right to the point about the job offer.
 This should all be prepared beforehand so that you can attach or copy-paste right away.
-It’s also wise to double check everything and make sure that you’re presenting the offer the best way possible.
+It’s also wise to double-check everything and make sure that you’re presenting the offer the best way possible.
 Nine times out of ten, this is the deciding factor whether the candidate would accept the offer or not.

-3- Call to action: Remind the candidate that they need to take action, when to take it, and how to take it.
+- Call to action: Remind the candidate that they need to take action, outlining when and how to take it.
 Also, include means of contact in case the candidate has questions about the offer.
 To end this email with a persuasive punch, include a line about the candidate’s future with your company.

 Personalizing your recruiting email templates

 There you have it!
-Guidelines on how to draft up recruitment emails templates for every stage of the process.
+All the guidelines you need to draft recruitment emails templates for every stage of the process.

 However, if you have multiple rounds of screening or interviewing, each stage will require a different template.
 Multiply this number of emails with the number of candidates you might get per vacancy…